What is sbt-ethereum?

 This whole application is built on top of sbt, which is a weird but amazing tool.

-This site uses Google Web Fonts Source Sans Pro and Ubuntu Mono (which are hosted locally to protect your privacy).
+This site uses Google Web Fonts Source Sans Pro and Ubuntu Mono, and Google Prettify library for code syntax highlighting.
+These resources are hosted locally to protect your privacy.